-- Convening meeting of WPMC partner staff - Assisting with the development and management of an annual Regional cost share agreement and budget - Assisting with the development and execution of activities to support the strategic Regional plan - Assisting in fostering Regional partnerships with stakeholder and employers to support Regional workforce development and economic development initiatives - Planning and convening events designed to advance Regional initiatives, address capacity building needs of One-Stop system staff, and actively engage workforce development stakeholders and employers - Facilitating ongoing communication among WPMC
+- Convening meeting of WPMC partner staff - Assisting with the development and management of an annual Regional cost share agreement and budget - Assisting with the development and execution of activities to support the strategic Regional plan - Assisting in fostering Regional partnerships with stakeholder and employers to support

+Regional workforce development and economic development initiatives

-- Performing tasks that support Regional communication strategies - Maximizing the Region's benefit from each of the local workforce area's initiatives by fostering the sharing of information - Managing procurement processes related to Regional initiatives, in accordance with applicable competitive and small purchase procurement requirements - Preparing progress reports and materials on Regional initiatives - Adapting Regional reports and project deliverables for use at the local level
+- Planning and convening events designed to advance Regional initiatives, address capacity building needs of One-Stop system staff, and actively engage workforce development stakeholders and employers - Facilitating ongoing communication among WPMC - Performing tasks that support Regional communication strategies - Maximizing the Region's benefit from each of the local workforce area's initiatives by fostering the sharing of information - Managing procurement processes related to Regional initiatives, in accordance with applicable competitive and small purchase procurement requirements - Preparing progress reports and materials on Regional initiatives - Adapting Regional reports and project deliverables for use at the local level

 The local Title I staff will negotiate with partners to include Regional Planning costs in the MOU.
-The MOU, which is to include administrative cost sharing arrangements among the partners, is still pending.
-The MOU under WIOA will be finalized July 1, 2020.
+The MOU, which is to include administrative cost sharing arrangements among the partners.